-The main lodge, modeled after a nineteenth century Finnish railway station, houses the kitchen and dining room, library, classrooms, and a few private residential rooms.
+The main lodge, modeled after a 19th-century Finnish railway station, houses the kitchen and dining room, library, classrooms, and a few private residential rooms.
 When you’ve had enough Finnish for one day, you can go out on the large deck with your cell phone and phone home.

 We had three language sessions each day interspersed with meals and snacks (all from authentic Finnish recipes), games, crafts, cultural presentations, films, music, and guest speakers, and dancing.
 The teachers were all fluent in Finnish; one was a native speaker.
 Everyone took a Finnish nickname for the week.

 I woke up at 5:30 a.m. on day 2.
 A full moon was hanging over the treetops across the lake, and I was aware of random Finnish syllables rolling through my head; I couldn’t even tell if they were real words or not.
 By day 3 I had figured out enough grammar and vocabulary to put together simple sentences.
 My first attempt: Minna hautua kyypis. ("My head is empty.")